momonala/wordle-alarm/README.md

 ./install/install.sh
 ```

-This creates a conda environment, installs dependencies, and registers a systemd service that runs `scheduler.py` as a daemon.
+This installs uv (if not already installed), installs dependencies, and registers a systemd service that runs `src/scheduler.py` as a daemon.

 Service management:
 ```bash